OriginQ/VQNET2.0-tutorial-en/source/rst/install.rst

     # using cross-entropy to define a loss function
     Closs = CategoricalCrossEntropy()

-A function to training the model
+A function to train the model

 .. code-block::